 Aerial perspective of Playa Coral

-One of the best things to do in Puerto Escondido is to join in on the turtle releasing which is a daily activity between 4:30 pm and 5:30 pm on Bacocho Beach.
+Another one of the top activities to try when searching for what to do in Puerto Escondido is the turtle releasing tour which is a daily activity between 4:00 pm and 6:00 pm on Playa Bacocho.

 Turtle releasing at Playa Bacocho